Is NLP A Scam?

 More is needed to establish the credibility of the subject as a whole.

 I now get why Derren Brown feels like he does about NLP or more to the point, toward some of the people that seem to practice, teach and govern NLP.

-However, I’m not ready to throw the baby out with the bath water just yet, because like Life Coaching, NLP is in its infancy and I have confidence that it will continue to evolve and improve.
-And anyway, it helps me help clients on a regular basis.
+However, I’m not ready to throw the baby out with the bathwater just yet, because like coaching, NLP is relatively speaking, in its infancy.